 Entries in category “Meta”

 Since a slightly-wider circle of people know this now, it’s time to just go public with the news: my last day at now-former employer was toward the end of January.
-At the time I told a few friends, but wasn’t in a huge rush to find something else immediately; I’d been getting ready to depart for a little while, and there were some things (a bit of travel, catching up on some open-source projects, and a bunch of writing) I wanted to do before committing full-time to looking for the ...
+At the time I told a few friends, but wasn’t in a huge rush to find something else immediately; I’d been getting ready to depart for a little while, and there were some things (a bit of travel, catching up on some open-source projects, and a bunch of writing ...

 A couple weeks ago when I was writing what became pwned-passwords-django, I tweeted about a weird issue I was seeing when running the tests for part of it.
 As it turned out, I’d overlooked something important, and the fix ended up being a one-line change.
 But that kicked off a little side discussion about the importance of being open about these kinds of “trivial” mistakes; it’s easy for newer or less-confident programmers to do something like that and start feeling stupid, unqualified and all sorts of other bad things.
 But ...